How to Harvest Chamomile Tea – When & How

 Generally, the highest production of flowers, leaves, and stems will be reached about 3 months after transplanting or 4 months after sowing.

-To harvest chamomile, cut the flower with sharp scissors or simply place your fingers under the flower and pull it up.
+To harvest chamomile, cut the flower with sharp scissors or place your fingers under the flower and pull it up.
 You should harvest chamomile throughout the summer because the flowers will not all be ready to be harvested at the same time.

-Once the chamomile flowers are dry you should be able to store them in a jar for up to 6 months, then they will still be good to eat but will have less flavor.
+Once the chamomile flowers are dry, you should be able to store them in a jar for up to 6 months, then they will still be good to eat but will have less flavor.

 how to harvest chamomile for tea